camurriusu/Shoutout/README.md

         return render_template("/messages.html", table=None, users=users)
 ```
-Above is the code that shows us the messages. `loggedusername` gets the logged user's username, while `users` are the people to who we sent a message before (which will appear in the dropdown menu).
-Then `username` is what we selected from the menu.
+Above is the code that shows us the messages. `users` are the people who sent or received a message to or from us before (which will appear in the dropdown menu).
+Then `username` is what we chose from the menu.
-If `username` is it's default value ('Select a user') then the table should return nothing.
-If instead, we do select someone from the menu, then `userid` will get our `id`, and finally `qry` finds every message that our user received from or sent to whoever we selected in the dropdown menu.
+If `username` is it's default value `'Select a user'` then the table should return `None`.
+If instead we do select someone from the menu, then `userid` will get our `id`, and finally `qry` finds every message that our user received from or sent to whoever we selected in the dropdown menu.
 Finally, `qry` is passed to `Messages()` to create the table we need, which is shown to us in `messages.html`.

 ---
 - ### **`layout.html` and `styles.css`**